createunique/EcommerceSite/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the MPL - 2.0 license.